 Quantum Physics Tutorial 3 - Ionisation and Excitation of Atoms

 When we heat a gas or pass an electric current through it we can make it glow.
 We have ionised the gas.
+Ionisation is due to collisions with the outer shell electrons from other electrons.
 One or more of the outer electrons are removed.
-This can happen due to collisions with an electron.
+This can happen due to collisions with an electron or a high energy photon.
 An electron is removed if the collision energy is greater than the ionisation energy.
 Once the electron is removed, any left over energy is kinetic.

 The picture shows a discharge tube:

 The ionised gas glows dimly.
 The brightness depends on the current.
 The more electrons knocked off, the bigger the current.
 A positive ion is clearly very attractive to other electrons.
 The attraction will occur rapidly through the electromagnetic force.

 Explain what happens when an electron interacts with an ionised atom.

 If we look at the glowing gas through a spectrometer, we see the spectrum of the gas which is distinctive for that gas.
 Unlike the spectrum of the Sun, in which we see all the colours of the rainbow, we only see certain colours, while others are absent.
 We call this kind of spectrum a line emission spectrum.
 The colours are discrete wavelengths.

 When a gas is ionised, one or more outer electrons are ripped off.
 The molecule has become positive.
 It will recombine with an electron and lose energy, giving that energy back in the form of a photon.
 Other atoms may not have been ionised, but are still in a very excited state.
 The atoms have interacted with the photon and the electrons have moved to a higher energy level.